Are solar panels worth it in New Zealand? We break down the financial savings, environmental impact, and how solar can boost your energy independence.

 The short answer yes, but it depends on what you value.
-People measure the worth of solar panels against 3 main values, Saving money, environmental and self-sufficiency.
-We will explore these values below.
+People often measure the worth of solar panels through 3 core values, saving money, environmental and self-sufficiency.

 Electricity prices are continuing to rise in New Zealand.
 By installing solar panels you can protect yourself against these rising prices.
 You are essentially locking in your price of electricity for the next 25+ years.